cadeawilson/cadeawilson.github.io/README.md

 _What is Information Science?_

-Information Science is an interdisciplinary program combining elements from social science, computer science, and humanities to have conceptual knowledge and technical skills needed to design and understand technology.
-There is a large focus on analyzing data, ideating technological possibilities, and creating innovative solutions.
-Areas of study include data science, human-computer interaction, information visualization, machine learning, technology ethics, and health informatics.
+Information Science is an interdisciplinary program combining elements from social science, computer science, and humanities to have conceptual knowledge and technical skills needed to design, create, and understand technology.
+There is a large focus on analyzing data, communicating technical information to stakeholders, and creating innovative solutions.
+Areas of study include data science, human-computer interaction, information visualization, machine learning, and technology ethics.

 ## Certificates